killermann/facilitator-cards/content/cards/generate-a-list.md

 prop_1: "Flipchart"
 prop_2: "Markers"
 prop_3: ""
-explanation: "Frame the goal of the list or checklist (e.g.,. \"We\'re going to create a list of unhelpful things to do when starting a new project\").
-Have the participants share answers and record them on the flipchart.
-Clarify anything you don\'t know how to summarize before writing it on the flipchart.
+explanation: "Have the group share ideas aloud and record them as a list or checklist on a flipchart.
+If you don\'t know how to summarize an idea, rephrase it for the participant to agree with (e.g., \"Do you mean...?\") before writing it down (sometimes this will inspire new ideas).
 Consolidate redundant shares into one item."
 longer_context: ""
 external_link: ""
 general_notes: ""